-- (a) Designated market area ("DMA") served is defined by Nielsen Media Research as a geographic market for the sale of national spot and local advertising time. - (b) General market rank is based on the relative size of the DMA among the 210 generally recognized DMAs in the United States based on Nielsen estimates for the 2013-14 season. - (c) Based on Nielsen estimates for the 2013-14 season.
-The percentage of U.S. television households does not reflect the calculation of national audience reach under the FCC's national television ownership cap limits.
+- (a) DMA served is defined by Nielsen Media Research as a geographic market for the sale of national spot and local advertising time. - (b) General market rank is based on the relative size of the DMA among the 210 generally recognized DMAs in the United States based on Nielsen estimates for the 2014-15 season. - (c) Based on Nielsen estimates for the 2014-15 season.
+The percentage of U.S. television households does not reflect the calculation of national audience reach under the Federal Communications Commission's ("FCC") national television ownership cap limits.
 See "Legislation and Regulation Broadcast Television Ownership Limits National Television Ownership."